runtastic/Matrioska/README.md

 ### Meta

 Every `Component` may handle additional metadata.
-The `Component`’s meta is optional and the `Component` is responsible to handle it correctlty.
+The `Component`’s meta is optional and the `Component` is responsible to handle it correctly.
 Metadata can be anything from configuration or additional information, for example a view controller title.

 #### ComponentMeta

-Every meta have to conform to `ComponentMeta` a simple protocol that provides a keyed (String) subscript.
+Every meta have to conform to `ComponentMeta`, a simple protocol that provides a keyed (String) subscript.
 `ComponentMeta` provides a default implementation of a subscript that uses reflection (`Swift.Mirror`) to mirror the object and use its properties names and values.
-Object that conform to this protocol can eventually override this behavior.
+Objects that conform to this protocol can eventually override this behavior.
 `ZipMeta` for example is a simple meta wrapper that aggregates multiple metas together, see its documentation and implementation for more info.
 `Dictionary` also conforms to `ComponentMeta`, this is a convenient way to provide meta but is especially useful to materialize a `ComponentMeta` coming from a json/dictionary.

 #### MaterializableComponentMeta

 When creating a new `Component` you should document which kind of meta it expects.
 A good way to do this is to also create an object that represents the `Component`’s meta (e.g. see `StackConfig`) and make it conform to `ComponentMeta`.
-`MaterializableComponentMeta` however provides some more convenience methods that let you load your components from a json or materialize a meta from a dictionary.
+`MaterializableComponentMeta` however provides some convenience methods that let you load your components from a json or materialize a meta from a dictionary.
 Other than `ComponentMeta`’s requirements you also need to provide a ` init?(meta: ComponentMeta)`, then you can materialize any compatible meta into your own `MaterializableComponentMeta`.

 Example: